Conservative Party Leader

 - The Yukon Party led by Currie Dixon

 British Columbia and Quebec have minor Conservative Parties.

-In BC, federal support mostly goes to the BC Liberal Party which is actually a coalition of Conservatives and Liberals in opposition to the other major provincial party in BC, the BC NDP.
+In British Columbia, federal support mostly goes to the BC Liberal Party which is a coalition of Conservatives and Liberals in opposition to the other major provincial party in BC, the BC NDP.

 In Quebec, federal Conservative support is split between the Quebec Liberal Party, the Coalition Avenir Québec (CAQ), and the Conservative Party of Quebec.
 The Quebec Liberal Party is the legacy party of federalist support in opposition to Quebec separatism.

 The official colour of the Conservative Party of Canada is blue (#0F2D52).
 The official secondary colour is red (#EA0029).